devJimmyboy/Starman/README.md

 ## JavaScript

+- [grommet/grommet](https://github.com/grommet/grommet) - a react-based framework that provides accessibility, modularity, responsiveness, and theming in a tidy package
 - [antfu/vite-node](https://github.com/antfu/vite-node) - Vite as Node.js runtime
 - [civiccc/react-waypoint](https://github.com/civiccc/react-waypoint) - A React component to execute a function whenever you scroll to an element.
 - [KiranGershenfeld/VisualizingTwitchCommunities](https://github.com/KiranGershenfeld/VisualizingTwitchCommunities) - Graphing communities on Twitch.tv in a visually intuitive way